Le Puy-en-Velay, Haute-Loire tourism & sightseeing

 The Crozatier Museum

-This museum, established in the second half of the 19th century, is located in the pleasant Henry Vinay Park (in the southern end of the town) and features a very wide range of items from fossils to fine arts.
+This museum, established in the second half of the 19th century, is located in the pleasant Henry Vinay Park in the southern end of the town and features a very wide range of items from fossils to fine arts.

-Places to visit near Le Puy en Velay
+Places to visit near Le Puy-en-Velay

 The town is also an excellent base for exploring the scenery of the Allier gorges.

-Photos of Le Puy-en-Velay
+Map of Le Puy-en-Velay and places nearby

 Tourist classifications for Le Puy-en-Velay